openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 2. Click on the *Settings* tab of the Fuel web UI and select the *Other* category.

 3. Scroll down through the settings until you find the *StackLight Infrastructure Alerting Plugin* section.

-You should see a page like this.
+4. Tick the *StackLight Infrastructure Alerting Plugin* box and fill-in the required fields as indicated below.

    .. image:: ../images/lma_infrastructure_alerting_settings.png
       :width: 800
       :align: center

-4. Tick the *StackLight Infrastructure Alerting Plugin* box and fill-in the required fields as indicated below.

    a.
 Override the Nagios web interface self-generated password if you choose to do so.
    #.
 Check the boxes corresponding to the type of notification you would